Making Mainframes DevOps-Friendly

 So, how do you actually integrate mainframes into your DevOps workflow?
 As noted above, making this connection can be a little difficult because mainframes environments are different in key respects from those of other systems.

 Plus, making the move from a mainframe workflow that organizations have had in place for decades to a new, DevOps-centric one represents a big cultural jump.
 It’s much easier for a startup to do DevOps than it is for a company that already has a well-established workflow built around mainframe infrastructure.

 Yet these challenges can be overcome using tools that connect mainframes seamlessly with the rest of an organization’s infrastructure.
 Consider, for example, Ironstream, Syncsort’s solution for moving machine data from mainframes into platforms hosted elsewhere.
 With Ironstream, you can easily perform tasks such as the following:

 - Run analytics on mainframe data using Splunk, a user-friendly, comprehensive data analytics platform.

 - Monitor and improve application performance using tools like Abend-AID, which is now integrated with Ironstream.

-Similarly, solutions like DMX-h help to access and integrate mainframe data and diverse batch or streaming data sources with Hadoop and Spark for data analytics.
+Similarly, solutions like Connect for Big Data help to access and integrate mainframe data and diverse batch or streaming data sources with Hadoop and Spark for data analytics.